 Tie the straight stitches in bunches.

 Most babies have a duckie to play in the bath and the duck also makes a good embroidery motif.

 6. Embroidered letters

 Sometimes some words have to be embroidered to convey your feelings.
 You can easily hand embroider words and letters.
 Write the letters freehand or copy from a design book.
 Give outline with your favorite outline stitch.

-Check out the post on embroidering letters for more details.
+Check out the post on Embroidery Letters Step-by-Steps for more details.

 Draw a silhouette of a design and fill away.
 Ensure that the design is less than 1/2 inch or so if you want the completed work to look less like a mummy.

 A pompom gives the rabbit his tail.
 Make one by wrapping the embroidery floss on your little forefinger and tying it as in the picture below.
 Stitch it and then cut one end to make the pom pom.
 Fluff till it resembles a ball.
 Or you can make a felted ball/bead – check out the tutorial here.

 Butterflies are ever favorites.
 You can run away with your creativity choosing the colors of the butterfly.
 They are available in all the color combinations possible.